Team-Pisces/capstone/README.md

 ### Plaid, JWT, Google oAuth

-Cashed useds Plaid to connect to our user bank accounts, JWT to secure all routes and google oAuth for secure external login.
+Cashed useds Plaid to connect our user's bank accounts, JWT to secure all routes and google oAuth for secure external login.

 To use these features developers will need to set up environment variables in a .env file